floriandejonckheere/headbanger/README.md

 =# GRANT CONNECT ON DATABASE musicbrainz_db TO musicbrainz;
 =# GRANT USAGE ON SCHEMA musicbrainz TO musicbrainz;
 =# GRANT SELECT ON ALL TABLES IN SCHEMA musicbrainz TO musicbrainz;
+=# GRANT SELECT ON ALL SEQUENCES IN SCHEMA musicbrainz TO musicbrainz;
 ```

 #### Redeployment